Unfortunately, there is no one size fits all answer to what causes thin hair.

 Genetic hair loss means your hair will gradually become thinner over the course of your life.

-Genetic hair loss is usually caused by a sensitivity to certain hormones, specifically androgen (the male hormone).
+Genetic hair thinning is usually caused by a sensitivity to certain hormones, specifically androgen (the male hormone).

 This genetic predisposition causes your hair to grow back thinner and shorter with every passing hair growth cycle.